 Soluble fiber – This fiber dissolves in water to create a gel-like substance, delaying the emptying of the stomach.
 Soluble fiber is able to bind to the fatty substance cholesterol and promote excretion, which seems to help lower LDL (“bad”) blood cholesterol.
 Glucose absorption is also slowed, which helps control blood sugar levels.

 Insoluble fiber – This fiber is known as “roughage” because it gives plants their firm structure.
-Insoluble does not dissolve in water, rather, acts like a laxative, aiding in the passage of food and waste through the gut.
+Insoluble does not dissolve in water, rather, acts as a laxative, aiding in the passage of food and waste through the gut.
 This prevents potentially harmful substances from lingering in the intestines.
 With water, insoluble fiber adds bulk to your diet and softness to your stool, preventing constipation.

 How much fiber does one need?